not-a-lawyer/team_5_mobility/README.md

 This could be an example for an isolating map when using a car with a fixed amount of carbon to emit.
 ![](small_isoling.png)

-This could be an example for an isolating map when using a bicycle with a fixed amount of carbon to emit.
+This could be an example for an isolating map when using a transit and a bicycle with a fixed amount of carbon to emit.
 ![](large_isoling.png)

 ### Intermodal Routing